A WEEK IN CUBA

 Breakfast, lunch and dinner included

-Today your excursion starts at the gigantic Plaza de La Revolución which have the famous murals of Che Guevara and Camilo Cienfuegos.
-After you will take a stroll through one of the largest cemeteries in the world, Cementerio Cristóbal Colón, a walk through these 56 hallowed hectares can be an enlightening stroll through the annals of Cuban history.
-Your final stop this morning is at beautiful Hotel Nacional, an icon of Havana life during the 1940s and 50s.
+After you will take a stroll through one of the largest cemeteries in the world, Cementerio Cristóbal Colón, a walk through these 56 hallowed hectares can be an educational and emotional stroll through the annals of Cuban history.
+The final stop this morning will be at the beautiful Hotel Nacional, for a visit to this icon of Havana life during the 1940s and 50s.

-Finishing the day with a ride in a classic 1950s American car to do a panoramic tour of modern Havana.
+You will return to Havana to finish the afternoon with a ride in a classic 1950s American car to do a panoramic tour of modern Havana.
 The way to experience the city like a local.

-Free time to enjoy on your own before dinner.
+After, you will have free time to enjoy on your own.

 Accommodation: Casa particular